joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Liskov Substitution Principle.md

 polymorphic behavior is part and parcel of C# language features, but it is a developer’s responsibility to ensure that such a polymorphic setup doesn’t introduce any errors or inaccuracies into the  system

+you can’t violate the following rules in C#:
+	The contravariance of method arguments in the subtype